Shivpal Yadav again skips meeting of Samajwadi Party allies | Politics

 - India

 Pragatisheel Samajwadi Party-Lohia (PSPL) head Shivpal Yadav on Tuesday skipped a meeting here between Samajwadi Party chief Akhilesh Yadav and SP allies, triggering speculation that he is upset with his nephew.
 Shivpal, who had fought the Uttar Pradesh Assembly polls on an SP ticket was not invited to the party MLAs’ meeting on March 26, and had indicated his unhappiness then.
-On Tuesday, leaders of Samajwadi Party (SP) allies, including SBSP leader Om Prakash Rajbhar, RLD leader Rajpal Balyan and Apna Dal (K) leader Pallavi Patel, attended the meeting with Akhilesh Yadav.
+On Tuesday, leaders of Samajwadi Party (SP) allies, including SBSP leader Om Prakash Rajbhar, RLD leader Rajpal Balyan and Apna Dal (K) leader Pallavi Patel's husband and party office bearer Pankaj Niranjan, attended the meeting with Akhilesh Yadav.
 But his uncle and ally Shivpal Yadav did not attend.

 Asked about his absence from the latest meeting, Shivpal told reporters in Etawah, ''I will not say anything.
 If I have something to share, I will call you (media).''
 Rajbhar, however, played down the absence of the PSPL chief, saying ''there are no differences in the alliance''.